-The following Year in Review is designed to provide a summary of programmatic, organizational, and fundraising milestones achieved by the Waiting Child Fund in 2017.
-Founded in 2005, the mission of the Waiting Child Fund is to develop partnerships that transform beliefs, values, and actions to achieve permanency for all children in the shortest time possible.
+The following Year in Review is designed to provide a summary of programmatic, organizational, and fundraising milestones achieved by Waiting Child Fund in 2017.
+Founded in 2005, the mission of Waiting Child Fund is to develop partnerships that transform beliefs, values, and actions to achieve permanency for all children in the shortest time possible.
 We believe that childhood is a fundamental human right and that every day for a child in foster care is a day in crisis.
 We envision a world where families, agencies, resources – and children – work together so that every child is loved and nurtured in a permanent chosen family.

 January 2017 – The Board of Directors formally approved a new three-year Strategic Plan.
-This was the first time in the history of the Waiting Child Fund that a multi-year plan was developed which established clear and concise program and operational goals and objectives.
+This was the first time in the history of Waiting Child Fund that a multi-year plan was developed which established clear and concise program and operational goals and objectives.
 The following five goals were developed for 2017-2019:

 - Program & Services: Partner with public and private agencies to bring them innovative programs that help them achieve their permanency goals.

 - Financial Development: Grow and strengthen the economic sustainability of Waiting Child Fund.

 - Operations: Further refine our operational infrastructure to support our efforts.
 This includes the areas of; human resource, accounting/bookkeeping, program support, IT and office management.

 - Relationship Management: Design plans and implement tools that focus on cultivating relationships, increasing funds and supporting the expansion of programs.